Origin of Gemstones

 Characteristics of Gemstones

-The characteristics of gemstones can be explained by technical terminology.
-This is the specific subject for the gemologists.
-Gems are characterised by means of their refractive index, specific gravity, hardness, dispersion, luster, etc. They may exhibit pleochroism or double refraction.
+The characteristics of gemstones can be explained by the Gemmologists.
+Gems are characterised by means of their refractive index, specific gravity, hardness, dispersion, lustre, etc. They may exhibit pleochroism or double refraction.
 Gemstones may also have a distinctive absorption spectrum and luminescence.
-The gem may occur in certain locations; this is popularly known as `occurrence`.

 Significance of Gemstones

 Gemstones often carry significant role in the wearer's life.
 People like to wear them but most of them do not have any idea how the gemstones are made and why they are so precious.
 Many gemstones have healing and medicinal power that protect against the bad effect of planets.
 They are also known to boost the spiritual power in a person's body.
-Research has proved that gemstones usually heal people suffering from dangerous and fatal illnesses by energizing them as well.

-The healing power of gems is not entirely an illogical belief.
-If it were, oral administration of gems as oxides and powder would never be so extensively practiced and so effective.
-Ayurvedic medicines and the Greek system, known as the Unani system in India, both utilize gems.
-Practitioners of these systems have studied gems and their typical effects on human organs, because gems are mineral in pure crystalline form and human body is composed of the same materials.
-Gems provide the lacking colour in any human body for which the person may suffer from various diseases.
+Ayurveda and Unani system in India, both utilize gems.
+Practitioners of these systems have studied the power of gemstones on human organs, because gems are mineral in pure crystalline form and human body is composed of the same materials.
+Gems provide the lacking elements in any human body for which the person may suffer from various diseases.